MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/defender-endpoint-false-positives-negatives.md

 - [Microsoft Defender for Endpoint](https://go.microsoft.com/fwlink/p/?linkid=2146806)

-In Microsoft Defender for Endpoint, a false positive is an entity, such as a file or process, that was detected and identified as malicious, when, in fact, the entity does not pose a threat.
+In the area of endpoint protection, a false positive is an entity, such as a file or process, that was detected and identified as malicious, when, in fact, the entity does not pose a threat.
 A false negative is an entity that was not detected as a threat even though it is, in fact, malicious.
-If you’re seeing false positives or negatives in your Microsoft Defender Security Center, use this article as a guide to take action.
+If you’re using Microsoft Defender for Endpoint, and you're seeing false positives or negatives in your Microsoft Defender Security Center, use this article as a guide to take action.

 ## Review your threat protection settings